Tough times require more mid-price student homes-DTZ

-LONDON Developers building pricey student homes in London should diversify into more affordable offerings as higher university fees and competitive private residential rents steer students towards cheaper options, DTZ said.
+LONDON, Aug 11 Developers building pricey student homes in London should diversify into more affordable offerings as higher UK university fees and competitive private residential rents steer students towards cheaper options, DTZ said.

 The property consultancy said most private developers were targeting affluent overseas students, with many concentrating on building studio apartments located in central London, leading to a lack of mid-priced options.